h0mbre/h0mbre.github.io/_posts/2019-12-20-Image_Based_C2_PoC.md

 #### Trickery
 Red pixel values can range from `0-255` or `00000000-11111111` in binary.
 I decided to take the absolute difference between every neighboring red pixel's least significant bit and concatenate every group of 8 values into a new binary number.
 Let me show you.

 Let's say we have neighboring red pixel values of `128` and `128` or `1000000` and `1000000`.
 The least significant bit in each value is the furthest right digit, or `0` in both cases.
 The absolute difference of `0` and `0` is `0` of course.
 So this absolute difference would form the first digit of our new binary number.
 Right now we have `0xxxxxxx` as our binary number.
 We would repeat this process, moving to the next two red values each time, until we had an 8-digit binary number.
+Given a starting point of 3.6 million pixels, this leaves us with: ((3,686,400/2) / 8) = **230,400** values to use.

 #### Mapping Differences to Base64
 The next step, once we have our 8-digit binary number, is to somehow translate that into something meaningful.
 This was accomplished using a hardcoded dictionary, `encode_keys`, which looks like this: